99-devops/99devops_web/content/posts/life-is-hard-randomness-is-harder.md

 # TL;DR

 Randomness is hard.
 High entropy is needed for better randomness.
 True randomness cannot be achieved, in fact true randomness means entropy being the highest which is impossible to achieve but we can include events outside systems like physical events to make randomness more random.
-Use /dev/urandom for your application for day to day use and /dev/random for mission critical applications.
+Use /dev/urandom for your application for day to day use.

 ## First of all, what is Entropy ?